FlxAV/SWEN303-Expense-App/design_ideation.md

 # Design Ideation

 ## Introduction
 This section documents the ideation process for our app prototype.
-It includes the original designs from Assignment 2 and the subsequent revisions and iterations that led to our final design choices.
+It includes the original designs from Assignment 2 and the user flows each for each proposed design.
+These designs will be merged together while taking into account various UI/UX design rules, leading to our final design.

 ## Original Designs from Assignment 2